ufowam/pairit/README.md

 pairit
 ======
-(rough draft readme)
 Angel Hack project - This is a hackathon project myself, Warren Marivel and Suryva Nallu participated in; three University of Toronto Undergraduates.
+This Toronto hackathon is one of the largest in the World with 100s of teams this year.
+You can find more information about angel hack here at their [website](http://angelhack.ca).

 The theme of the hackathon was to solve any problem in about 24 hours.
 We chose to create a Pair Programming app, to allow remote users to easily collaborate with no downloads or any plugins.
 We called this prototype PairIT.